On the Control of Fork-Join Networks: Proposed Policy

 \begin{remark} In the classical open processing networks, if a server is in light traffic, then the corresponding diffusion scaled buffer length process converges to $\textbf{0}$ (see Theorem 6.1 of \citet{che91}).
-However, we see in Theorem \ref{diffusion_limit_result} that although the servers 6 and 7 are in light traffic, $\ot{Q}_9$ and $\ot{Q}_{10}$ are non-zero processes (moreover $\ot{Q}_8$ is a non-zero process when server 3 is in heavy traffic).
+However, we see in Theorem \ref{diffusion_limit_result} that although servers 6 and 7 are in light traffic, $\ot{Q}_9$ and $\ot{Q}_{10}$ are non-zero processes (moreover $\ot{Q}_8$ is a non-zero process when server 3 is in heavy traffic).
 Therefore, even though a join server has more than enough processing capacity, significant amount of jobs can accumulate in the corresponding buffers due to the synchronization requirements between the jobs in different buffers.
 This makes the control of fork-join networks more challenging than the one of classical open-processing networks. \end{remark}

-\begin{remark} We will prove that the SDP and static priority policies are asymptotically optimal when $\lambda_a\leq\mu_3<\mu_{A}$ and $\mu_3>\lambda_a$, respectively (cf. Sections \ref{diffusion_results_1} and \ref{diffusion_results_2} and Remark \ref{sp_optimality_range}).
-Hence, both SDP and static priority policies are asymtotically optimal when $\lambda_a<\mu_3<\mu_{A}$ and this implies that there are many other asymptotically optimal control policies in addition to the one that we propose.
-On the other hand, the simulation experiments show that the static priority policy performs poorly when $\lambda_a\approx \mu_3$ but the SDP policy performs very well even when $\mu_3>\mu_{A}$ (cf. Section \ref{numerical_results}).
+\begin{remark} We will prove that the SDP and the static priority policies are asymptotically optimal when $\lambda_a\leq\mu_3<\mu_{A}$ and $\mu_3>\lambda_a$, respectively (cf. Sections \ref{diffusion_results_1} and \ref{diffusion_results_2} and Remark \ref{sp_optimality_range}).
+Hence, both SDP and static priority policies are asymptotically optimal when $\lambda_a<\mu_3<\mu_{A}$ and this implies that there are many other asymptotically optimal control policies in addition to the one that we propose.
+However, the simulation experiments show that the static priority policy performs poorly when $\lambda_a\approx \mu_3$ but the SDP policy performs very well even when $\mu_3>\mu_{A}$ (cf. Section \ref{numerical_results}).
 Therefore, the performance of the proposed policy that we construct is robust with respect to the parameters $\lambda_a$, $\mu_3$, and $\mu_{A}$, which has more practical appeal. \end{remark}

 In the following section, we formally define asymptotic optimality and prove that the proposed policy is asymptotically optimal given Theorem \ref{diffusion_limit_result} and Corollary \ref{asym_opt_2}.